-The Resource Estimate at an Inferred mineral resource category for lithium is based on the total amount of lithium that is theoretically drainable from the aquifer system.
+The Resource Estimate at an Inferred Mineral Resource category for lithium is based on the total amount of lithium that is theoretically drainable from the aquifer system within the boundary of the resource area.
 The volumes within the resource area where lithium concentration is inferred to be less than the cut-off grade of 22 mg/L are not included in the resource calculations.
 In some areas, there are volumes of brine included in the Resource Estimate even where they extend beyond data points from wells.
-These zones (usually at depth below known data points or extending laterally from known data points) are included in the Resource Estimate based on the substantial amount of geophysical information obtained that justifies extrapolating the resource to its logical boundary conditions (such as lateral property or geological boundaries, lithological characteristics, or basin depth constraints imposed by the deepest project data point in well CV-8).
-The Resource Estimate does not include brine aquifer volumes at depths greater than the bedrock contact at CV-8 (below elevations of approximately 361 meters or 1,184 ft amsl).
+These zones (usually at depth below known data points or extending laterally from known data points) are included in the Resource Estimate based on the substantial amount of geophysical information obtained that justifies extrapolating the resource to its logical boundary conditions (such as lateral property or geological boundaries, lithological characteristics or basin depth constraints imposed by the deepest project data point in well CV-8).
+The Resource Estimate does not include brine aquifer volumes at depths greater than the bedrock contact at CV-8 (below elevations of approximately 361 metres or 1,184 feet amsl).
 In some areas, deep brine aquifer volumes remain open for further exploration and characterization.